Software

 Environment Modules

-Environment modules provide a convenient way of using most of the installed sotfware on the Mantis cluster.
+Environment modules provide a convenient way of using most of the installed software on the HPC system.
 Environment modules are a dynamic way to modify your shell environment, allowing you to easily load and unload different software packages, compilers, and libraries without conflicts.
 They work by setting up the necessary environment variables (like PATH, LD_LIBRARY_PATH, and MANPATH).

 Below is a list of commonly used commands, where <module> is the target module.